-Yerbury, H & Henninger, M 2017, 'Civil commitment and the role of public librarians', Information Literacy in the Workplace, European Conference on Information Literacy, Springer, St Malo, pp. 376-385.View/Download from: UTS OPUS or Publisher's site
+Yerbury, H & Henninger, M 2017, 'Civil commitment and the role of public librarians', Information Literacy in the Workplace, European Conference on Information Literacy, Springer, St Malo, pp. 376-385.View/Download from: Publisher's site

 Western culture has developed based on notions that truth, by overcoming falsehood, underpins democracy.
 Libraries and librarians have played an important part in the provision of information to support democratic processes.
 This study explored information services offered by the small number of public librarians whose role is to provide information services to employees of local governments, elected representatives and to the general public in Sydney, Australia and their perceptions of their role in supporting the potential for civic literacy to contribute to the quality of public policies and democracy.
 In the interviews, librarians emphasised the importance of awareness-raising of their role in providing information; some perceived opportunities to highlight existing partnerships or to develop new ones; and community discussions of fake news were seen to give scope for repositioning the services of librarians.
 The regime of truth relating information access to democratic principles has not yet been replaced.

 Leith, D & Yerbury, H 2015, 'Organizational Knowledge Sharing, Information Literacy and Sustainability: Two Case Studies from Local Government', Information Literacy: Moving Towards Sustainability.
-Third European Conference, ECIL 2015, Information Literacy: Moving Towards Sustainability., Springer, Tallinn, Estonia, pp. 13-21.View/Download from: UTS OPUS or Publisher's site
+Third European Conference, ECIL 2015, Information Literacy: Moving Towards Sustainability., Springer, Tallinn, Estonia, pp. 13-21.View/Download from: Publisher's site

 Sustainability goals are at the center of a range of local government